monkeybini/ISF-Project/README.md

 Now, Rowlands function, denoted as b(n), is a recursive function meaning its value at any point depends on the previous term. examples of recursive functions would be the following, f(n)= f(n-1)<sup>2</sup> ->  for n =1,2,3,4,5 you get 2,4,8,16,32,64. the function multiplies the previous term by 2.
 Note how u need to start with some number f(1) first, in the example f(1) = 2 gave u the sequence of powers of 2. but if f(1) = 5, the sequence would become, 5, 10,20,40,80,160

 ## How did i do it
+i analysed the problem numerically and graphically, and was able to formulate certain hypothesis which helped me understand the function itself more.
+From there i had a key new idea on reformulating the problem as smt else.s

 ## significance?

 ### mathematics
+This solves a mathematical problem unsolved for over 2 decades.
+It furthers the field and the current understanding mathematicians have on this topic.

 ### Foundations of A.I